carbon-language/carbon-lang/docs/design/generics/goals.md

 ### Specialization strategy

-We want Carbon code to support both
+We want all generic Carbon code to support [static dispatch](#dispatch-control).
-[static and dynamic dispatch](#dispatch-control).
-This means we cannot add features to generics that inherently require creating differently specialized code by way of monomorphization or templating, since that would prevent the dynamic compilation strategy.

-We won't support unbounded type families, since they are an obstacle to supporting static dispatch.
-Unbounded type families are when recursion creates an infinite collection of types, such as in
-[this example from Swift](https://forums.swift.org/t/ergonomics-generic-types-conforming-in-more-than-one-way/34589/71)
+This means we won't support unbounded type families.
+Unbounded type families are when recursion creates an infinite collection of types, such as in [this example from Swift](https://forums.swift.org/t/ergonomics-generic-types-conforming-in-more-than-one-way/34589/71)
 or: